161chihuahuas/kadence/tutorials/middleware.md

-Kadence exposes an interface similar to [express](https://expressjs.com)'s `use()` method to allow for extending the protocol via message processing middleware.
+Dusk exposes an interface similar to [express](https://expressjs.com)'s `use()` method to allow for extending the protocol via message processing middleware.
 There are 4 distinct middleware stacks that process incoming messages in a particular order: